DDigimon/GraphGhost/readme.md

 ## Example code for decoder-only transformer on graph tasks and interpretation with circuit tracer

-This is the code for [Uncovering Graph Reasoning in Decoder-only Transformers with Circuit Tracing](https://arxiv.org/abs/2509.20336) (Neurips 2025 Efficient Reasoning Spotlight) and [GraphGhost: Tracing Structures Behind Large Language Models](https://arxiv.org/abs/2510.08613) (arxiv)
+This is the code for [Uncovering Graph Reasoning in Decoder-only Transformers with Circuit Tracing](https://arxiv.org/abs/2509.20336) (Neurips 2025 Efficient Reasoning WorkShop Spotlight) and [GraphGhost: Tracing Structures Behind Large Language Models](https://arxiv.org/abs/2510.08613) (arxiv)

 We provide a summary of the Circuit Tracer code to offer a simplified tutorial for constructing your own datasets and pretrained/finetuned models.